mahamanai/my-website/content/publication/Risk-Rationality/index.md

 publication_short = ""

 # Abstract:
-abstract = "We analyze the relative importance of probability weighting and choice set dependence in describing risky choices both non-parametrically and with a structural model.
-Our experimental design uses binary choices between lotteries that may trigger Allais Paradoxes.
-We change the choice set by manipulating the correlation structure of the lotteries’ payoffs while keeping their marginal distributions constant.
-This allows us to discriminate between probability weighting and choice set dependence.
-There are three main results.
-First, probability weighting and choice set dependence both play a role in describing aggregate choices.
-Second, the structural model uncovers substantial individual heterogeneity which can be parsimoniously characterized by three types: 38% of subjects engage primarily in probability weighting, 34% are influenced predominantly by choice set dependence, and 28% are mostly rational.
-Third, the classification of subjects into types predicts preference reversals out-of-sample.
-These results may not only further our understanding of choice under risk but may also prove valuable for describing the behavior of consumers, investors, and judges."
+abstract = """
+The literature suggests that probability weighting and choice set dependence influence risky choices.
+However, their relative importance has not been tested jointly.
+We present a joint test that uses binary choices between lotteries provoking Common Consequence and Common Ratio Allais Paradoxes and manipulates their correlation structure.

+We show non-parametrically that probability weighting and choice set dependence both play a role at describing aggregate choices.
+To parsimoniously account for heterogeneity, we also estimate a structural model using a finite mixture approach.
+The model uncovers substantial heterogeneity and classifies subjects into three types: 38% Prospect Theory types whose choices are predominantly driven by probability weighting, 34% Salience Theory types whose choices are predominantly driven by choice set dependence, and 28% Expected Utility Theory types.

+The model predicts type-specific differences in the frequency of preference reversals out-of-sample, i.e., in choices with a different context than the ones used for estimating the model.
+Moreover, the out-of-sample predictions indicate that the choice context shapes the influence of choice set dependence.
+"""
+abstract_short = "We classify the subjects of an experiment into three types according to their profile of choice under risk."

 # Is this a selected publication? (true/false)
 selected = true